ms-iot/ROSOnWindows/docs/GettingStarted/AzureSetupCI.md

 Under `template`, there are some parameters to customize your CI build:

 * `rosdistro` and `metapackage`: You can use `rosdistro` for what ROS distro and `metapackage` for what the composition to check out for your CI build.
 In this example, it specifies to use `melodic` ROS distro and check out the ROS packages up to `desktop`.

+* `custom_version`: You can use this to specify what's the metapackage version to checkout.
+This is currently supported only for Windows builds.

 * `custom_test_target`: For projects which do not have  `run_tests` as default test target, it can be set to a customized test target.